drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 Time & Simulation control
 -------------------------

-- Initial time: instant in which the calculation begins
+- Initial time: instant in which the calculation begins.
+It is just an "offset" and oes not affect the results.
-- Max simulation time: instant in which the calculation ends
+- Max simulation time: instant in which the calculation ends.
+The time difference between the "initial time" and the "max simulation time" indicates the total simulation time.
 - Results 2D time interval: indicates the time interval length in which results are calculated
 - Timeseries time interval: selection of the time interval length in which results are written
 - Simulation details are written: